apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 2 - Developing Offline/README.md

 ```
 You should have now been rewarded with the same `Hello, World!` seen when you ran this inside of apigee

+3. Let's cancel out of that process.
+Return to the terminal where you started first.js and hit `ctrl-c` to cancel the process.

 ## Create a whole new script and test it locally
 1. Our first example was quite simple.
 Now let's do something a little more interesting.
-Open up an editor and create a new script in this directory called `second.js` and insert the following lines.
+Open up an editor and create a new script in this directory called `tryIt.js` and insert the following lines.
 ```javascript
 const express = require('express'),
   fetch = require('node-fetch');